-We experienced a breach of our information technology systems in January 2020.
+We experienced a breach of our information technology systems in January 2020.\

 On January 17, 2020, we learned that an unauthorized person gained access to an employee's email account through a cyber-attack commonly known as "phishing."
 We investigated the incident, and learned that a limited number of our employee email accounts may have been accessed by an unauthorized user in a similar manner between January 17, 2020 and January 20, 2020.
 Our continued investigation indicated that customer information, as well as proprietary Company information, may have been contained in one or more of the employee email accounts affected by the incident.
 Our investigation has not determined whether an unauthorized person viewed any such information.
-As a result of this incident, we have been named a defendant in three California state court putative class action lawsuits that we are aware of.
-The risks posed by these lawsuits include civil monetary damages, attorney fees and costs, other legal penalties, reputational damage, loss of goodwill, and competitive harm.
+As a result of this incident, we were named a defendant in three California state court putative class action lawsuits.
+The three cases were recently combined into a single class action lawsuit entitled Joseph Deluna et al v.
+Tandem Diabetes Care, Inc., which is pending in the Superior Court of the State of California in the County of San Bernardino.

+The risks posed by this lawsuit and any future related matters include civil monetary damages, attorney fees and costs, other legal penalties, reputational damage, loss of goodwill, and competitive harm.

-If we are found to have violated laws concerning the privacy and security of patient health information or other personal information, we could be subject to civil or criminal penalties, which could increase our liabilities and harm our reputation or our business.
+If we are found to have violated laws concerning the privacy and security of patient health information or other personal information, we could be subject to civil or criminal penalties, which could increase our liabilities and harm our reputation or our business.\